sawyerwatts/SawyerCSharpWebApi/README.md

 Once a user has authenticated, they are logged with their host and requested URL.

+When instantiating a project from this template, there is a required parameter to choose the authentication type.

 #### API Key

 This template will, via the `ApiKeyAuthenticationSchemeHandler` class, require